janezd/trubar/docs/command-line.md

 : Gives a pattern that the file path must include to be considered.
 The pattern is checked against the entire path; e.g. `-p rm/pi` would match the path `farm/pigs.py:`.

 `-o <output-file>`, `--output <output-file>` (required) : The name of the output file; extension should be .jaml (preferred) or .yaml.
+If the file exists, it is updated.

+`-r <rejected-file>`, `--rejected <rejected-file>`
+: The name of the file for messages that were present in the output file (if it already existed) but are no longer needed.

+`-n`, `--dry-run`: Run, but do not change the output file.
+The file with rejected messages is still written.

 `-q`, `--quiet`
 : Supresses the output, except critical error messages.